Wincorrel/pet_project/README.md

 # Pet project
 ### Function Description

-**Retention rate** is the retention rate of users.
-It shows how many clients return to the application for a certain period after installation.
+**Retention rate** shows how many clients return to the application for a certain period after installation.

-To use the function, you need to set the start date of the period and the end date of the period.
+To use the function, you need to set the start date and the end date of the period.

 **Requirements**
 1. The start date must be greater than the end date of the period and is indicated in quotation marks.